 3Share the music of your child’s adapted culture with them.
 There are several ways to introduce your adopted child to music of their native culture.
 You could provide your child with lessons for a musical instrument native to their birth country.
 For instance, if your child’s birth parents were from Armenia, your child might find that learning to play the duduk helps them connect to their native culture.XTrustworthy SourceAdoptUSKidsNational organization devoted to providing educational resources about adoption and the child welfare systemGo to sourceVisit your local music shop to find out if they offer lessons in the duduk (or whatever the native instrument of your adopted child’s culture of origin are).You might also choose to provide your child with recorded music.
 Visit your local library and ask for recordings of music from your child’s native culture, or check out relevant recordings online.Offer an explanation and discussion (appropriate to the child’s age) to have them understand that the music or instrument is from their native culture.
 For instance, if you want to share the music of Armenia with your adopted child, explain, “This is music from Armenia, the country in which you were born.”

 4Cook the food of your adopted child’s native culture.
 Food is an important cultural product.
 If your child (and, hopefully, you) can enjoy a great meal inspired by your adopted child’s native culture, they might feel more connected to that culture.
 It might inspire them to try other dishes and learn more about their native culture.XIf you and your child don’t feel comfortable in the kitchen, locate an appropriate restaurant in your area and visit it.
-For instance, if your adopted child is from Ethiopia, find an Ethiopian restaurant in your vicinity and make a reservation for your to eat there.Do this regularly and teach the child about the culinary traditions of their native culture.
+For instance, if your adopted child is from Ethiopia, find an Ethiopian restaurant in your vicinity and make a reservation for your family to eat there.Do this regularly and teach the child about the culinary traditions of their native culture.

 5Introduce your child to other cultural practices.
 Many cultures around the world engage in unique cultural traditions beyond artistic expressions.
 Contact organizations that encourage and promote your adopted child’s native culture and find out what sort of cultural practices they value that your child might also be interested in.
 If possible, arrange opportunities for your child to engage in these cultural practices.XTrustworthy SourceAdoptUSKidsNational organization devoted to providing educational resources about adoption and the child welfare systemGo to sourceFor instance, in certain Native American tribes, tanning hides is celebrated as an important skill.
 If your child is Native American, you could connect them to others who practice traditional Native American tanning.Method 3Method 3 of 4:Making Travel Plans